Milwaukee Framing Nailer 21 vs 30- Know Distinctions

 • Can’t perform nailing in the critical spaces

-The pros and cons of Milwaukee framing nailer 30
+The pros and cons of Milwaukee 30-degree framing nailer

 Pros